-- 4. During a current semester, an enrolled student may obtain an after-hours referral for an illness or injury needing immediate care.
+- 4. An enrolled student may obtain an after-hours referral for an illness or injury needing immediate care.
 Students will be responsible for charges incurred as a result of the referral.
 Students should contact 1) a residence life staff member (for campus residents); 2) University police (for off campus students); 3) recreational sports official (for recreational sports injuries only); or 4) athletic trainer (for athletic injuries only). - 5.
 Health services are available only when classes are in session.